vicjwang/edx-platform/docs/en_us/course_authors/source/discussions.rst

 Assigning roles
 ========================================

+(? rewrite for new dashboard)

-You can designate a team of people to help you run and moderate discussions.
+In addition to the course staff, you can designate a team of people to help you run and moderate discussions.
 Different options for working with discussion posts are available to these different discussion-related roles:

 - Forum admins typically include the course author and some members of the staff.